Lamden/docs/docs/basics_smart_contracts.md

 For submitting closures, the name of the contract is automatically taken from the name of the closure. `def my_func():` becomes `my_func` in the smart contract state space, etc.
 :::

-#### 1.5 How to test smart contract written in Python
+#### 1.5 How to test smart-contract written in Python
-For initial testing you don't need to deploy any private blockchain or connect to the testnetwork.
+For initial testing, you don't need to deploy any private blockchain or connect to the testnetwork.

 For testing you have two options as well.

-1. Using Contracting by itself for testing in command line.
+1. Using Contracting by itself for testing in the command line.
-2. Using Sanic Server that will imitate Blockchain network.
+2. Using a Sanic Server that will imitate Blockchain network.

 The example of using Sanic Server.